srujan-landeri/N.O.V.A.S/readme.md

 In the ongoing effort to keep the model current, a dataset will be systematically constructed by scraping information from the dark patterns channel on Reddit, a platform known for providing regular updates on emerging dark patterns.
 This initiative seeks to create a dynamic, crowd-sourced, and open-source database that is easily accessible for various applications.
 The collected dataset can be further transformed into a Knowledge Graph, enabling queries and insights extraction related to dark patterns.
 Leveraging Language Model-based queries will enhance the precision of information retrieval.

+Also, the mobile application will be converted into a widget/overlay based format.
+For a demo of that application, follow the same steps given in [Seting Up Mobile Application](#seting-up-mobile-application), and once flutter project is done, add "sample_widget/log.dart" in lib folder.

+# add video here

 Moreover, it's crucial to note that the model will undergo regular updates to align with the evolving landscape of dark patterns, ensuring its continued effectiveness and relevance.